vatpac-technology/sops/docs/terminal/amberleyoakey.md

 !!! note
     Charts for the Coded Departures may be in YAMB AD2 Supplements 6.2.25.11 available here: [RAAF AIP page](https://ais-af.airforce.gov.au/australian-aip){target=new}

-!!!
+!!! note
-    Since the Coded Departures are not SIDs, AM ACD needs to write the name of the coded departure in the Global Ops Field of the strip.
+    AM ACD will record the name of the coded departure in the Global Ops Field of the FDR and amend the flight plan route with all necessary tracking points.

 ## Charts
 !!! note